Xatar: Successes and awards

 Xatar celebrated his first successes as an artist in 2012.
 With his second album Nr.
 415 he entered the top 20 of the album charts.
 Impala, the association of independent labels, presented him with the Silver Award for selling more than 20,000 copies of the album.
 Baba aller Babas marked the rapper's commercial breakthrough in 2015.
 The album sold over 70,000 copies, making it number 1 in the German charts.
 Impala awarded it Double Silver.
 The following albums released through the distribution channels of major labels, Der Holland Job and Alles oder Nix II, also reached number 1 in the charts.
 Xatar also received awards for other artistic genres.
 As an author, he reached the top of the Spiegel bestseller list of non-fiction books in 2015 with his autobiography Alles oder Nix: bei uns sagt man man, die Welt gehört dir.
 In the same year, he first directed music videos with Nullkommaneun and SIM-Karte by SSIO.
 At the Echo Music Prize in 2016 he received a nomination in the category Best Video National for the first-mentioned production.

 At the same time as his personal commercial breakthrough, Xatar was also able to celebrate his first successes as label manager of Alles oder Nix Records.
 While Schwesta Ewa's debut album Kurwa received the Silver Award from Impala, SSIO achieved Double Silver with his albums BB.U.M.SS.N and 0,9.
 He achieved even higher sales and streaming figures with his company Groove Attack TraX at the end of 2018.
 The debut single of his first artist Mero already entered the German and Austrian single charts at number 1.
 The subsequent tracks Hobby Hobby and Wolke 10 also reached the top positions of both countries.
 In addition, Hobby Hobby achieved 2.1 million hits on the music streaming service Spotify on the day of its release.
 It is the most streamed title on a single day in Germany.
 The third single Wolke 10 reached 4.47 million hits on YouTube, in the first 24 hours, making it "the biggest German HipHop debut on YouTube" according to the video portal.
 With over 200,000 sales each, all three songs achieved gold status in Germany and Austria.
 Mero's first album Ya Hero Ya Mero climbed to position 1 in German-speaking countries in March 2019.
 The German-Kurdish rapper also achieved his first chart positions in the Netherlands and Belgium.
 Ferrari, a collaboration of Eno and Mero, also took first place in the charts of three countries.

+At the Hiphop.de Awards, Xatar was honored in the "Maker of the Year" category in 2019 and 2020 and in the "Lifetime Achievement" category in 2022.